Multi-Objective Genetic Algorithm for Multi-View Feature Selection: The proposed method: MMFS-GA

 where $F$ is the front rank and $d$ is the crowding distance of the corresponding solution.
 In IV-FS, $N$ niches independently evolve their populations through crossover and mutation; nevertheless, niches interact with each other every $5\%$ of the total generations through a genetic operator termed migration, which swaps the top 25\% of their populations.

-For each view, the IV-FS algorithm outputs a set of optimal solutions $\mathbf{O}_{v} = \{ \mathbf{z}_{0,v}, \mathbf{z}_{1,v}, \mathbf{z}_{2,v},\mathbf{z}_{3,v}, \mathbf{z}_{4,v}, \mathbf{z}_{5,v} \}$, where $\mathbf{z}_{0,v}$ is a $k_{v}$-dimensional zero vector containing all zeros (indicating that no features are selected from the view $v$) and each $\mathbf{z}_{\zeta,v}$, for $\zeta \in \{1,2,3,4,5\}$, is a $k_{v}$-dimensional binary vector that reflects the best set of features during the evolution of IV-FS.
-Specifically, $\mathbf{z}_{1,v}$ is the solution with the best $f_1$ after $gen$ generations. $\mathbf{z}{2,v}$ is a solution that incorporates features selected based on their frequency of occurrence within the final population.
-To determine which features are included in $\mathbf{z}{2,v}$, we calculate the selection frequency $a_j$ for each feature $j$ within the final population after $gen$ generations.
+For each view, the IV-FS algorithm outputs a set of optimal solutions $\mathbf{Z}_{v} = \{ \mathbf{z}_{0,v}, \mathbf{z}_{1,v}, \mathbf{z}_{2,v},\mathbf{z}_{3,v}, \mathbf{z}_{4,v}, \mathbf{z}_{5,v} \}$, where $\mathbf{z}_{0,v}$ is a $k_{v}$-dimensional zero vector containing all zeros, indicating that no features are selected from the view $v$.
+The inclusion of $\mathbf{z}_{0,v}$ enables our algorithm to thoroughly evaluate all possible feature subsets, including the null set, for each view.
+This is important for achieving an unbiased and comprehensive multi-view feature selection.
+Each of the other vectors $\mathbf{z}_{l,v}$, for $l \in \{1,2,3,4,5\}$, is a $k_{v}$-dimensional binary vector that reflects the best set of features during the evolution of IV-FS.
+Specifically, $\mathbf{z}_{1,v}$ is the solution with the best $f_1$ after $gen$ generations. $\mathbf{z}_{2,v}$ is a solution that incorporates features selected based on their frequency of occurrence within the final population.
+To determine which features are included in $\mathbf{z}_{2,v}$, we calculate the selection frequency $a_j$ for each feature $j$ within the final population after $gen$ generations.
 This selection frequency represents the ratio of individuals in the population that have selected feature $j$ to the total number of individuals.
 If the selection frequency $a_j$ is greater than 0.5, indicating that more than half of the individuals have selected feature $j$, then feature $j$ is included in $\mathbf{z}_{2,v}$.
 This ensures that the selected features are representative of a majority of the population.
 The rest of the solutions ($\mathbf{z}_{3,v}$, $\mathbf{z}_{4,v}$, and $\mathbf{z}_{5,v}$) are identified during intermediate generations based on the best cross-validated $f_1$.